WASHINGTON – To most people, Theodore Kaczynski's bomb-making tools are meaningless relics from a life devoted to mayhem.

 Carried out under court order by the U.S. Marshals Service and the General Services Administration, the auction was revenge of a sort for the victims and the families terrorized by Kaczynski's acts of violence that left three people dead and 23 injured from 1978 to 1995.

-In all, collectors paid more than $200,000 for 58 items seized during the raid of Kaczynski's remote Montana cabin in 1996.
+In all, collectors paid $232,246 for 58 items seized during the raid of Kaczynski's remote Montana cabin in 1996.
 The money goes to victims and their families.
+At least one other museum was outbid for various items.
+And the curator's department at the Newseum, one of the most popular attractions in Washington, didn't bid because the prices were so steep.

-In Washington, Vaccarello monitored the auction all day long.
+Vaccarello monitored the auction all day long for the private Crime & Punishment museum.

 "There is something strange about describing emotions of happiness and a criminal artifact in the same sentence," Vaccarello said.
 "I am happy that the funds raised are going to victims and I am happy that our museum can add some artifacts regarding Kaczynski.
 I think items like this belong in a museum, and a crime museum is the best fit."